 Guptkashi – Vishwanath Temple, Manikarnika Kund, Ardhnarishwar Temple

 Cost of Kedarnath Yatra by road

 Delhi to Kedarnath trip cost is around INR 10,000 to INR 15,000 per person.
-However, it depends on several factors including accommodation, mode of travel, number of days, and sightseeing places.
+However, it depends on accommodation, mode of travel, number of days, and sightseeing places.

 Kedarnath Yatra from Delhi by Road (Self Drive): Trip Plan - 6 Days Itinerary

 Embark on the road trip from Delhi to Kedarnath to seek blessings from Lord Shiva.
-This is a divine abode, which is among the holiest destinations of Hindu pilgrimages.
+This divine abode is among the holiest destinations of Hindu pilgrimages.
 During the tour, you will get opportunities to visit other holy places such as Haridwar, Rishikesh, Devprayag, Rudraprayag, Guptkashi, and Sonprayag.
 Here is the detailed itinerary for Kedarnath from Delhi by road.

 Day 1: Delhi – Haridwar